 Polarity (Sean Patrick Thomas): Magnetism

 As mentioned above, Polarity is Andre’s father and has the same powers as his son.
-We haven’t seen them in action yet, but based on the comics he’s sort of a Magneto-but-“good” stand-in.
+In the comics, he’s sort of a Magneto-but-“good” stand-in.
 He’s also not quite on the level of The Seven, the universe’s premiere super-team.
 But he did pretty well for himself back in the day.
+He also, unfortunately, has the same affliction as his son and has already been sent to the hospital after having a seizure while using his powers.

 Rufus (Alexander Calvert): Psychic